coding-to-music/nypd-complaints-react-mapbox/README.md

 Needs to be called allegations.json and be stored in ./src/data

+Then run npm run seed and the json file will be created from the .csv file

 # NYPD Complaints

 A frontend-only React app, providing visualization of civilian complaints against New York City police officers as provided by ProPublica.